-You can’t always stop a dental emergency from happening, but you can plan ahead for what to do after one occurs.
-If you need an emergency dentist in Simpsonville, SC your first step should be calling the team at Tylan Creek Family Dentistry.
-We’re here to help whenever you need us most, including same-day emergency care whenever possible.
+You can’t always stop a dental emergency from happening, but you can plan ahead for what to do if one occurs.
+If you need an emergency dentist in Simpsonville, SC your first step should be calling us here at Tylan Creek Family Dentistry.
+We’re here to provide emergency dental care when you need it most, including same-day emergency care whenever possible.
 Regardless of the situation, we have the training, experience, and technology to relieve your pain and help you move forward with a healthy smile intact!
 One of our doctors is always on call 24/7, so don’t hesitate to contact us at any of our locations for assistance.

 Are you worried that you might not be ready for a dental emergency?
 Our team can answer any questions you have over the phone or during your appointment, but it’s a good idea to learn as much as you can before the worst happens.
 You don’t want to lose time panicking before you act to have your injuries and pain treated, after all!
 Keep reading to find the answers to some of the most common questions patients ask about dental emergencies.

 Different oral health issues will have different symptoms, but most of the time you can recognize an emergency if you’re suffering any of the following symptoms:

 As soon as you notice any of these symptoms, call our office.
 Describe what is happening and how you’re feeling as clearly as possible so that we have a full picture of the situation.
 Never ignore your symptoms; dental emergencies will not get better over time unless you’ve been treated.